 - Ashgabat, the capital of Turkmenistan, for an overnight stay.
 Visit the city’s monuments and a Sunday market “Tolkuchka”

-- Merv, UNESCO World Heritage Site that was a major center of international trade and crafts located on the Silk Road, with a transfer via Mary
+- Merv, UNESCO World Heritage Site that was a major centre of international trade and crafts located on the Silk Road, with a transfer via Mary

 - Darvaza gas crater (also known as ‘Door to hell’), located in the middle of Karakum desert, with a stop in Erbent village on the way from Ashgabat.
 Did you know that this fire has been burning since 1971?
 It’s a truly spooky sight at night.